tcassar/settle/write_up/Analysis + Design.md

 ![[Pasted image 20220320223545.png]]

 This is not an exhaustive list, but is the general blueprint of how interaction should look.
-Every possible actions will end up looking like one of these above templates, be it something like simplifying or signing a transaction, which will just result in a confirmation, or seeing all of the open transactions in the group, which will look the same as seeing all of your open transactions.
+Every possible actions will end up looking like one of these above templates, be it something like simplifying or signing a transaction, which will just result in a confirmation, or seeing all the open transactions in the group, which will look the same as seeing all of your open transactions.

 The full list of commands that I would like the user to be able to enter is below